matthewgardner/documents/wearables.md

 Source: https://statsports.com/support/getting-started/general

-StatSport costs £200 but has no subscription costs.
+StatSport costs £200 and has no subscription costs.
-Catapult cost £159 has a subscription cost of around
+Catapult cost £159 but has a subscription cost of around £80 (based on price comparison of 12-24 months with device).

 #### Good vs Bad